ironbar/hungry_geese/reports/04_Modeling.md

 I will call the new reward the `ranking_reward`, and the previous existing reward the `sparse_reward`.

+The new `ranking_reward` has two parameters:

+- Reward when the agent dies
+- Window for averaging rewards (backwards averaging)

+I'm going to supply both parameters in the name, for example `ranking_reward_-1_2` means the reward when dying will be -1 and the window for averaging will be 2.
+They are probably related.

 #### Pretraining on random agents game

 Let's start by pretraining on random agents game to see how different the training loss and the agent's performance is when training on this loss.